sakshi0315/Air-Quality-Analysis-Python/README.txt

-Air Quality Analysis using Python
+This project analyzes air pollution using Python and shows trends.